 -

-What are the health effects on pets or livestock?
+What are the health effects of harmful algal blooms on pets or livestock?

-If you see a possible HAB, do not allow your pets or livestock to come into contact with it-especially dogs.
+If you see a possible Harmful Algal Bloom (HAB), do not allow your pets or livestock to come into contact with it-especially dogs.
 Dogs are more likely than people to drink scummy water and can swallow a lot of water for their size.
 Because dogs can swallow cyanotoxins when they groom or lick themselves, it's important to rinse them off with fresh water after contact with water that may have had a HAB.

 Symptoms of illness from cyanotoxins often appear quicker in animals than in people-sometimes in minutes to a few hours.
 Symptoms in animals can include: vomiting, diarrhea, fatigue, staggered walking, excessive drooling, and convulsions.
 Deaths can occur.